Grilled Chicken with Lemon and Za’atar

 This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!

-- 6 T fresh squeezed (or fresh-frozen) lemon juice (more or less to taste, but I like it lemony!
-See notes)
+- 6 T fresh squeezed (or fresh-frozen) lemon juice (see notes)

 - 2 tsp. garlic powder